 - Buy 6 for $53.41 each and save 20%

-The Southern Knight seahorse can live up to 9 years, provided it has suitable conditions, environment and food supply.
+The Southern Knight Seahorse can live up to 9 years, provided it has suitable conditions, environment, and food supply.

 Distinguishing the difference between males and females is quite simple.
 The male has a smooth pouch at the base of the abdomen and a less noticeable fin.
-The females, have a very obvious fin at the base of the stomach and is more pointed instead of smooth.
+The females, have a very obvious fin at the base of the stomach and are more pointed instead of smooth.

 Adult pairs will perform a courtship dancing ritual to reproduce.
-The female deposits her eggs into the pouch on the males stomach and he can give birth to up to 1,000 babies at one time.
+The female deposits her eggs into the pouch on the male's stomach and he can give birth to up to 1,000 babies at one time.

 Adults live among large rock pools at low tide in the seaweed, juveniles attach to drifting seaweed.